 Mr. Barnard’s recent engagements include:

-- represented one of the largest publicly-traded clearing firms in a securities class action and shareholder derivative action in Texas federal court and Texas state court
+- representing one of the largest publicly-traded clearing firms in a securities class action and shareholder derivative action in Texas federal court and Texas state court

 - serving as lead defense counsel in a state court jury trial for a Fortune 50 company, resulting in a complete defense verdict and recovery of client’s attorneys’ fees